 Itchy Ears

-A common reason for dogs rubbing their heads on the ground is because they have an irritation or buildup in their ears.
-The action of rubbing is your dog trying to relieve the irritation or loosen the buildup.
+A common reason for dogs rubbing their heads on the ground is because they have an irritation or wax build-up in their ears.
+The action of rubbing is your dog trying to relieve the irritation or loosen the build-up.

 Scent Marking